OneEsk19/Coronavirus/README.md

 # Using coronavirus data from www.worldometers.info
+Run the scripts to get today's data

 |File|Description|Outputs|
 |-----|--------|--------|